adamedx/scriptclass/src/scriptobject/DESIGN.md

 * Single inheritance -- supported by *class*
 * Interface inheritance -- also supported by *class*
 * Namespaces
-* Private module visiblity -- supported by *class* via `using module`
+* Private module visibility -- supported by *class* via `using module`
 * Using `.` instead of `=>` and `::>` for method invocation

 ### Improving *class* itself

-What can be learned from *scriptclass* and its use compared to *class*`?
+What can be learned from ScriptClass and its use compared to *class*`?
 Based on using *scriptclass* in production projects, my assessment is that the value lies in the following:

 > *ScriptClass* classes allow you to retain familiar PowerShell syntax when defining and consuming classes.

-This is captured by the following features of *scriptclass* that stand in contrast to *class*:
+This is captured by the following features of ScriptClass that stand in contrast to *class*:

-* Ability to define methods using familiar *function* syntax rather than the more rigid C# style syntax: *scriptclass* lets you omit the return statement, declared return type, and parentheses for parameter-less methods
+* Ability to define methods using familiar *function* syntax rather than the more rigid C# style syntax: ScriptClass lets you omit the return statement, declared return type, and parentheses for parameter-less methods
 * Methods can use the pipeline to emit results
-* Method invocation syntax is PowerShell command-style, including both positional and named parametres.
+* Method invocation syntax is PowerShell command-style, including both positional and named parameters.
 You don't need to use parentheses and commas -- standard PowerShell syntax continues to apply at method invocation
 * Intra-class method references do not require the use of `$this` -- the method may simply be treated like any other PowerShell function

 ## History